andylighthouse/translinkAppPart2/README.md

 # translinkAppPart2

-I wrote the dollowing functionalites:
+I wrote the following functionalities:

 showing all the stops on the map and in clusters if stops are too close together
   - markStops method in the MapDisplayFragment.java file in the UI folder